AT&T fires back at Justice Dept over U.S. airwaves auction rules

-WASHINGTON, April 25 (Reuters) - AT&T Inc on Thursday slammed the U.S. Justice Department for what it called “blatant favoritism” toward smaller wireless rivals in recommending that regulators help them compete in the forthcoming spectrum auction.
+WASHINGTON (Reuters) - AT&T Inc on Thursday slammed the Justice Department for what it called “blatant favoritism” toward smaller wireless rivals in recommending that regulators help them compete in the forthcoming spectrum auction.

 Eager to control more airwaves and satisfy a booming demand for wireless services, mobile companies are hoping to influence the Federal Communications Commission as it drafts rules for an auction that will profoundly shake up ownership of highly valuable low-frequency spectrum.